On proving the robustness of algorithms for early fault-tolerant quantum computers: Provable Robustness of Randomized Fourier Estimation

 In this subsection we look at a more realistic noise model.
 We still operate under the assumption that the noise is bounded; however the deviations are chosen from a specific noise model.
 The physical setting that we model is that in any one run of the algorithm, the particular setting (e.g. different $\theta$ or different circuit compilations or different devices or different days of using the same device) is drawn randomly.
 We model this randomness with Gaussian random variable perturbations of the ideal Hadamard test probabilities.
 The \emph{Gaussian noise model} assumes that once the algorithm parameters are set, the Hadamard test biases, $\eta_{1,k}, \eta_{2,k}$, are then drawn independently from Gaussian distributions with standard deviation $\sigma$ and mean $\mu=0$.
 When we analyze the success probability of the algorithm, we will assume that in any run of the algorithm the noise parameters are each drawn once and fixed for the remainder of the algorithm.
 Accordingly, the expectation and variance of the estimator must include a Gaussian-weighted average over the noise parameters.

 Our analysis of the performance of the algorithm under this model will leverage the results from the bounded adversarial noise model.
 The approach is as follows.
 Observe that for any choice of $\bar{\eta} < \frac{2\sqrt{2}}{9\pi}$, the Gaussian noise model will satisfy the BAN bound with some probability.
 In the case where the BAN bound is satisfied, then the probability of success is lower bounded by the results of Theorem \ref{thm:BAN_alg_success}.
 Using the union bound, the probability of failure in the Gaussian noise setting is upper bounded by the sum of the probability of violating the BAN bound and the probability of the algorithm failing given that the BAN bound is satisfied.
 We take a strategy that aims to establish a simple expression for the number of measurements required to ensure a success probability greater than $1-\delta$.
 This approach compromises the tightness of our results in exchange for simplicity of presentation.
 Our analysis of the algorithm under the Gaussian noise model is essentially a corollary of the analysis of the algorithm under the BAN model.
-We first choose $\bar{\eta}$ of the BAN model such that the Gaussian noise model violates this bound with no more than $\frac{\delta}{2}$ probability.
-Lemma \ref{lem:gaussian_failure} gives that we should choose $\bar{\eta}^2=\frac{\sigma^2}{4K}\ln{\left(\frac{8K}{\delta}\right)}$, so that the failure probability upper bound is $\frac{\delta}{2}$.
-With this choice of $\bar{\eta}$, the success of the algorithm under the Gaussian noise model is simply a corollary of Theorem \ref{thm:BAN_alg_success}. \begin{corollary} [Gaussian Noise Model Analysis] Let the Hadamard tests be subject to the Gaussian noise model with variance $\sigma^2< \frac{64}{81\pi\epsilon}\ln\left(\frac{16\pi}{\delta\epsilon}\right)$.
-Given that the inputs are